ccameron/REPIC/docs/deeppicker.md

 # DeepPicker

 ## Installation
+DeepPicker was released as open source software (source: [paper abstract](https://doi.org/10.1016/j.jsb.2016.07.006)).
+However, the DeepPicker GitHub repo does not contain a license file.
+We have obtained permission from authors to include DeepPicker with REPIC installs: [imgs/deeppicker_approval.png](../main/imgs/deeppicker_approval.png)

 DeepPicker installation is expected to take minutes.
 Note - REPIC must already be installed to allow for DeepPicker patching

 1. [Install Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) if the Conda command is unavailable